danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 Other methods for adding or removing an array index might be useful to know:
 - `array.push(value)`:[^push] To add a value to the end of the array.
 Example: `xPos.push(6)` - this will extend the index to xPos[5] = 6.
-- `array.splice()`:[^spliace] This is to remove a range of an array index, or remove the existing index and replace with new indexes with other values.
+- `array.splice()`:[^splice] This is to remove a range of an array index, or remove the existing index and replace with new indexes with other values.

 ### Conditional statements
 As we have already discussed conditional statements in the previous chapter, it may be easier to follow the code of *Asterisk Painting* (especially line 61).
 It follows the conditional logic (if-then) built into the program in order to know when to move from one asterisk to the other.